wishy78/DevOps-Course-Workshop-Module-08-Learners/during_workshop_8.md

 ### Deploy to Heroku manually

-> ⚠️ M1 Mac users: Heroku uses x86-64 processors, so to build your image for Heroku use `--platform linux/amd64` when running `docker build`.
+> ⚠️ M1 Mac users: Heroku uses x86-64 processors, so to build your image for Heroku use `--platform linux/amd64` when running `docker build`, and avoid using `heroku container:push`.

 1. Create a free Heroku account: https://signup.heroku.com/.
 2. Create a new Heroku app: https://dashboard.heroku.com/new-app.
 Do not click the button to integrate with a GitHub repository.